gabe-kai/Arcadium/docs/wiki-service-status-page.md

 ### Copy Functionality

+**Permissions:** All authenticated users

 - **Individual Service Copy**: "📋 Copy" button on each service card copies formatted service information to clipboard
 - **Copy All**: "📋 Copy All" button in header copies a comprehensive status report for all services
 - **Formatted Output**: Includes all service details in a readable text format suitable for reports or troubleshooting

+### Service Control

+**Permissions:** Admin only

+Services that support programmatic control (Wiki Service, Auth Service, Web Client, File Watcher) include a "⚙️ Control" button (visible only to admin users) that allows:
+- **Start**: Start a stopped service
+- **Stop**: Gracefully stop a running service
+- **Restart**: Stop and then start a service

+Control operations are restricted to admin users for security reasons.

 ## Status Indicators